 - Appointing qualified directors residing in the country of the intermediary company which will have the ability to make decisions and really understand the nature of business;

-- Maintaining group head offices in the intermediary country, having fully fledged offices with business telephone lines, telephone answering and call forwarding machines, own website and employ full time or part time employees;
+- Maintaining group head offices in the intermediary country, having fully-fledged offices with business telephone lines, telephone answering and call forwarding machines, own website and employ employees;

 - There is no standard approach on the above terms

 - The interpretation of legal documents, facts and circumstances

 - The size and numbers

 The authors expressly disclaim all and any liability and responsibility to any person, entity or corporation who acts or fails to act as a consequence of any reliance upon the whole or any part of the contents of this document.
 Accordingly no person, entity or corporation should act or rely upon any matter or information as contained or implied within this publication without first obtaining advice from an appropriately qualified professional person or firm of advisors